The following is a list of frequently asked questions for the IDSC.

 Is there a fee to use the color printers?

 Clients that elect to print to specialty paper need to utilize the IDSC's Pay2Print service for a small fee.
 This is separate from the standard printing available in OIT labs.
 Contact the IDSC for more information on the Pay2Print service and pricing.
-Please refer to the PSU Printing Overview for more information.
+Please refer to Lab Printing Options for more information.

 Can I use my own paper/toner on the Xerox color printer?